 Hear from Jorge Barón, Executive Director of Northwest Immigrant Rights Project, about how COVID-19’s impact on immigrant communities affects overall public health and economic stability.
 We’ll also ask how institutional and structural racism show up in immigration processes.
 REGISTER NOW

-: The Role of Art in Pandemic, Thu.
+On Deck: The Role of Art in Pandemic, Thu.
 June 18, 12:00-12:30pm PT

 Hear from Regan Pro, Seattle Art Museum’s Deputy Director of Education & Public Engagement about the pandemic’s impact on local arts organizations.
 We’ll also ask how art can play a critical role in documenting a crisis, alleviating stresses associated with a pandemic, and creating structural change and equity.
 REGISTER NOW